Himanshu212223/Java/7. Complete Spring Boot/3. Spring Boot/3. Persistence Layer/3.2 Spring ORM/Spring ORM.md

 -   It should be used at the **Service Layer** where we are using the custom logic to perform options on the entity.

-# Approach to define Repository
+# Define Repository

-There are many approaches to use the Repository to perform storage, retrieval and search of data from entity.

-1. Entity Manager
+We usually use Entity Manager to define the Repository.
-2. Using CrudRepository (preferred)

 ## 1. Entity Manager